 As the oft quoted mantra, “What the Law demands it cannot provide,” tells us is that instead of reminding the youth of this movement of what Christ has done for them through his cross and what is available to them through repentance, faith, and the empowering of the Holy Spirit, they were instead made to set their eyes on the perfection of Jesus.
 All this showed them was how far their own desires were from the demands of a Holy God, on display, through the person and work of his son the God-man Jesus Christ (Col 1:15).

-WWJD? bracelets reminded the youth of this movement that all the sinful desires that existed within them were so very far from the ways of Jesus, leaving them only with the reminder of their own sinfulness and God’s holiness, but no way to see that gap bridged.
+WWJD? bracelets reminded the youth of this movement that all the sinful desires that existed within them were so very far from the ways of Jesus.
+It left them only with the reminder of their own sinfulness and God’s holiness, but no way to see that gap bridged.

 As a result of this movement, many now see Jesus as a demanding taskmaster.
-No longer a best buddy, Jesus is now an enemy who always scowls and looks down on their shortcomings, parading his own perfection, and reminding them they are the failure and that even their best efforts will fall short of satisfying him.
-They cannot comprehend the Jesus of the Bible, who in his grace and mercy, gave his perfection for their rebellion and offered his righteousness in place of their failure to live up to the demands of the law.
+No longer a best buddy, Jesus is now an enemy who always scowls and looks down on their shortcomings, parading his own perfection.
+He reminds them they are a failure and that even their best efforts will fall short of satisfying him.
+They cannot comprehend the Jesus of the Bible.
+The Jesus who, in his grace and mercy, gave his perfection for their rebellion and offered his righteousness in place of their failure to live up to the demands of the law.

 But, it is not over.
-These now thirty-something adults need to hear this good news – to return to the One who loves them, to experience grace like drought breaking rain, and might we be the ones to tell them.
+These now thirty-something adults need to hear this good news.
+They need to return to the One who loves them.
+They need to experience grace like drought breaking rain, and might we be the ones to tell them.

 For through the law I died to the law, so that I might live to God.
 I have been crucified with Christ.
 It is no longer I who live, but Christ who lives in me.
 And the life I now live in the flesh I live by faith in the Son of God, who loved me and gave himself for me.